xarchived/patabase/README.md

 # Patabase
 Database API as it described in [PEP 249](https://www.python.org/dev/peps/pep-0249/) is a comprehensive API.
 It's amazing and we can implement any advanced scenario with it.
 But for a simple task we don't need an advanced or comprehensive tool.
 We just need a simple tool to do the job for us.
-After all we all agreed that "Simple is better than complex."
+After all we all agree that "Simple is better than complex."

 ## Installation